gaehlerm/SoftwareEngineering/README.md

 ## Drawbacks of the SRP

 There are very few drawbacks of the SRP that I could think of.
 The SRP is at times a little bit too strict.
 It is not always worth obeying strictly.
-If a function is really short, it may be ok to have it duplicated.
+If a function is really short, it is not that bad to have it duplicated.
 Adding a function to introduce an additional level of abstraction is adding some mental overhead and not always worth it.
 Though these are exceptions, rather than the norm.
+When in doubt, you'd better adhere to the SRP and refactor the code.

 # 6. Levels of abstraction